-Employers with a group health plan are familiar with PCORI fees.
-The fees help fund the Patient-Centered Outcomes Research Institute (PCORI), which was founded as a part of the Affordable Care Act (ACA) in 2010.
-See below for more information on 2019 PCORI fees, what the money pays for, and the future of PCORI payments.
+PCORI fees help fund the Patient-Centered Outcomes Research Institute (PCORI), a group founded in 2010 as a part of the Affordable Care Act (ACA).
+Learn more about PCORI deadlines, fees, how fees are used, and the future of these payments.

-- A health Flexible Spending Account (FSA), as long as the employer does not contribute more than $500 per year to the accounts and offers another medical plan with non-excepted benefits.
+- A healthcare Flexible Spending Account (FSA) plan for which the employer contributes less than $500 annually and offers another medical plan with non-excepted benefits.

-- A Health Reimbursement Arrangement (HRA) is an excepted-benefit if it only reimburses for excepted-benefits (e.g., limited-scope dental and vision expenses or long-term care coverage) and is not integrated with the group medical plan.
+- A Health Reimbursement Arrangement (HRA) that reimburses for excepted benefits (e.g., limited-scope dental and vision expenses or long-term care coverage) and does not integrate with the group medical plan.

 - Health Savings Accounts (HSAs)

-The IRS offers a detailed chart on applying PCORI fees to health coverage types.
+The IRS offers a detailed chart on applying PCORI fees to health coverages and arrangements.

-- Snapshot Method: A plan sponsor may determine the average number of lives covered under an applicable self-insured health plan for a plan year based on the total number of lives covered on one date (or more dates if an equal number of dates is used in each quarter) during the first, second or third month of each quarter, and dividing that total by the number of dates on which a count was made.
+- Snapshot Method: Determining the average number of lives based on the total number of lives covered on one date (or more dates if an equal number of dates is used in each quarter) during the first, second, or third month of each quarter.
+That total is then divided by the number of dates the sponsor included in the count.